paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-052-foreign-service.md

 Section effective July 1, 1931, see section 7 of act Feb.
 23, 1931, set out as an Effective Date of 1931 Amendment note under [section 4224 of this title](./chapter-052-foreign-service.md#section-4224).

 #### Transfer of Functions
 Function of disbursement of moneys of the United States of any agency (with certain exceptions) transferred to Treasury Department by Ex.
 Ord.
 No. 6166, § 4, June 10, 1933, set out as a note under [section 901 of Title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section901&num=0&edition=prelim), Government Organization and Employees.
 Section 4 of Ex.
 Ord.
 No. 6166 was repealed by Pub.
-L .97–258, § 5(b), Sept.
+L. 97–258, § 5(b), Sept.
 13, 1982, 96 Stat.
 1086, the first section of which enacted Title 31, Money and Finance.
 See [section 3321 of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3321&num=0&edition=prelim).

 <a id="section-4226"></a>